JonathanDorogoer/regSchedule/andrew_williams_jonthan_dorogoer_assign2/registerScheduler/README.txt

 [
 We first define N to be the number of students.

 Our run method has a main loop which runs once for each student.
-Inside that loop we have a two consececutive (not nested) while loops.
-The first loop will run a maximum of COURSES_PER_SUDENT TIMES.
+Inside that loop we have two consececutive (not nested) while loops.
+The first loop will run a maximum of COURSES_PER_SUDENT times.
 The second loop also runs a maximum of COURSES_PER_STUDENT times, but contains a nested loop which runs a maximum of NUM_COURSES times.

-Thus our run time is given by O (N * (O(COURSES_PER_STUDENT) + O(COURSES_PER_STUDENT) * O (NUM_COURSES))
+Thus our run time is given by O(N * (O(COURSES_PER_STUDENT) + O(COURSES_PER_STUDENT) * O (NUM_COURSES))
 Since COURSES_PER_STUDENT and NUM_COURSES are both constants, this simplifies to a run time of O(N).

 ]